 The version of the generated library bindings is automatically made to match the upstream API.
 So if the Cloudsmith API is currently 0.21.5, then the language bindings will also be 0.21.5.

 The client APIs are automatically released as part of the build and release process.
-See the travis configuration file for more details.
+See the CI configuration in the Source Code for more details.